wein.plus

 Dry sugaring

-Addition of dry sugar such as beet sugar (crystal sugar) or sucrose to grapes, grape must, partially fermented grape must or young wine for the purpose of increasing alcohol.
-A sugar dissolver (container with homogenizer) is used for this purpose.
-The official term for dry sugaring is enrichment, and in some countries also chaptalisation.
-In contrast, the addition of sugar to the finished wine in order to increase the residual sugar content; see under Sweetening.
+Addition of dry sugar such as beet sugar (granulated sugar) or sucrose to grapes, grape must, partially fermented grape must or young wine for the purpose of increasing alcohol.
+A sugar dissolver (container with homogeniser) is used for this purpose.
+The common term for dry sugaring is enrichment, and in some countries colloquially also chaptalisation.
+In contrast to this is the addition of sugar to the finished wine in order to increase the residual sugar content.
+See sweetening with regard to wine regulations within the EU.

 Voices of our members